dmitry-viskov/pylti1.3/README.rst

     launch_id = message_launch.get_launch_id()

 Once you have the launch id, you can link it to your session and pass it along as a query parameter.

-**Make sure you check the launch id against the user session to prevent someone from making actions on another person's launch.**

 Retrieving a launch using the launch id can be done using: